SDF insurgency in northern Syria: Background

-Timeline

 2018

 By mid-2018, the insurgency was mostly focused on the rural areas and Afrin city's outskirts, where the Turkish Air Force targeted guerilla holdouts between May and July.
 In May, the YPG killed the former leader of the Free East Ghouta Police, Jamal al-Zaghloul, who had been tasked with police duties in Afrin, with a mine in al-Basouta, south of Afrin city.
 Following his death, the YPG stated that "anyone in cooperation with the invasion forces is our target".